ettore9x9/ros-sr/README.md

 In addition, the `random_watch_over.launch` also requires the following parameters.
 This occurs because `test/random_sense/active` has been set to `True`.
  - `test/random_sense/battery_time`: It indicates the time passed within the battery state becomes low.
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds and the time passed after the robot starts moving after a recharge will be a random value within such an interval.
  - `test/random_sense/statement_time`: It indicates the time passed between publishing two statements.
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds, and the time passed after publishing a statement will be a random value within such an interval.

+## Improvements ##

+These are some possible improvements to this repository:
+ - Implements fault management.
+ - Improve the interface for building the environment with some graphical features.
+ - Make the robot find the shortest path to the recharging position when it has a low battery.
+ - Build a hierarchy between urgent locations, and make the robot moves to the more urgent.
+ - Implements the possibility of switching between the two phases arbitrarily.
+ - If a path between two locations has already been planned, use the same plan to reduce latency.
+ - When the robot has a low battery, let the architecture react immediately.
+ - Implements the possibility of adding another robot.
+ - Implements the possibility of having different recharging locations.

 ---